hashicorp/terraform-cdk/docs/cli-commands.md

 - Convert a local file: `cat main.tf | cdktf convert > imported.ts`
 - Convert HCL in your clipboard to Python on OSX: `pbpaste | cdktf convert --language python | pbcopy`

+To improve the acuracy of the convert command you can add the provider flag with one or multiple items to specify the providers your code is using: `--provider 'hashicorp/aws@ ~>3.62.0'`.
 There are some known limitations, please [check them out at the @cdktf/hcl2cdk package](../packages/@cdktf/hcl2cdk/README.md#known-limitations).

 ### cdktf completion